VMware Installation and Configuration

 The first step is to place the switch’s port for your workstation into the proper VLAN.
-For this lab we will need to temporary put this port into VLAN 2 by issuing the following commands.
+For this lab we will need to temporarily put this port into VLAN 2 by issuing the following commands.
 To do this you need to connect a console cable to your computer’s serial port and to the console port on the switch.
 Then you need to run a terminal program such as Windows Terminal, Putty, Tera Term, or SecureCRT.
 Configure your terminal program for the correct COM port and set your data speed to 900, 8, N, 1.

 Now open up a connection to your switch and enter the following commands.
 Be sure to use your correct port number for your workstation.

 Enter configuration commands, one per line.
 End with CNTL/Z.